- What exactly does Find Your Branch Genealogy do?

 Since you are hiring a genealogist for their time, expertise, and research skills, refunds are not allowed.

-8. Is there an area that you specialize in or do not research?
+10. Is there an area that you specialize in?

 I am open to speaking with all clients looking to trace their family history, though do know that some areas of genealogy may require a specialist, due to certain times in history, different languages, etc. My main area of focus is adoptions (open and closed) and helping adoptees build a birth family trees, and if they wish, discussing the best method to contact their family.